 This is the best way to travel between these two cities overland.
-There are air-con busses leaving from Mo Chit Northern Bus Terminal in Bangkok every 30 minutes, daily from 7am to 11pm.
-To get to the bus terminal, take the MRT underground to Kamphaeng Phet Station and from there a motorbike taxi (30 baht) to Mo Chit Bus Terminal.
-Bus fares are: 273 baht for 2nd class aircon, 349 baht for 1st class and 407 baht for VIP.
+There are air-con busses leaving from the Northern Bus Terminal in Bangkok every 30 minutes, daily from 7am to 11pm.
+To get to the bus terminal, take the MRT Blue Line to Kamphaeng Phet Station and from there a motorbike taxi (30 Baht) to Mo Chit Bus Terminal.
+Bus fares are: 373 Baht for 2nd class aircon, 449 Baht for 1st class and 507 Baht for VIP.
 The journey takes about 6-7 hours.

-Once you arrive at the Sukhothai Bus Terminal (see picture below) there are songthaews (shared pick-up taxis) taking you to the foreign hotel area in New Sukhothai which is located about 2,5 km drive from the bus station.
-One way fare: 50 baht.
+Once you arrive at the Sukhothai Bus Terminal (see picture below) there are songthaews (shared pick-up taxis) taking you to the foreign hotel area in New Sukhothai which is located about 2.5 km from the bus station.
+One way fare: 50 Baht.
 They also drop you off right at the door of your hotel if you ask them to with no additional charge.